Free SCP servers for Windows Linux and Mac

 The interface gives you a choice of layout.
 One is the classic “system to system” layout, shown above.
 The second layout option emulates the Windows Explorer look and feel.
 You don’t have to use the GUI interface because the application also works at the command line.
 The command-line version can be run through batch files, which opens up the opportunity of scheduling file transfers to run periodically.
 Utilities within the GUI interface give the option of syncing directories between hosts.

 The tool can be set to save login credentials and it can also work with strong authentication methods, such as Kerberos, to strengthen access security.
-The tool itself can be secured with a password to make it harder for malicious colleagues to break into remote sites by accessing your computer.
+The tool itself can be secured with a password to make it harder for malicious attackers to break into remote sites by accessing your computer.

 winscp scp server